rmullally/BubbleSort/README.md

   2. Compile the Main class by typing: "javac Main.java" and hit enter in the command prompt.
   3. Now that the program is compiled, run it by typing "java Main" and hit enter.

+##Input/Output
+Create an int array in the main class.
+Call the bubbeSort or bubbleSortRecursive function then iterate through the array you created with a FOR loop to get the output to the command line.